-D. Multiple Violations:
+Multiple Violations

-- 1. Information about prior violations is not relevant to determining whether a student violated the policy in the current case.
-However, such information is pertinent in determining the appropriate sanction. - 2.
+Information about prior violations is not relevant to determining whether a student violated the policy in the current case.
+The AIB may request information on prior violations only after determining a violation has occurred.
+Information on prior violations may be used in determining the appropriate sanction.

 If a student is found in violation of academic integrity two or more times, all materials within the student's past and present academic integrity files shall be used in determining appropriate sanctions.
-Students with multiple academic integrity violations of record may be subject to additional sanctions, including possible suspension or expulsion from the university. - 3.
-For cases previously resolved by documented agreement or through formal adjudication at the department chair's level, an AIB hearing will be scheduled.
+Students with multiple academic integrity violations of record may be subjected to additional sanctions, including possible suspension or expulsion from the university.

+For cases previously resolved by Documented Agreement or through formal adjudication at the department chair's level, an AIB hearing will be scheduled.
 This hearing will review all information pertinent to the determination of an appropriate sanction but will not reconsider the issue of whether the policy violation occurred.
-After considering the severity of the current and prior violations, the AIB may determine that a more severe sanction is appropriate. - 4.
-The AIB should request information on prior violations only after determining that a violation has occurred.
-Information on prior violations should be used in determining the appropriate sanction. - 5.
-The AIB must submit a written report of the decision within ten calendar days of its decision to Provost/designee, who will forward the decision to the involved parties. - 6.
-The student may appeal any new sanction to the Provost/designee.
-The Provost/designee may deny the appeal or, on the basis of denial of a fair and reasonable hearing, new evidence, or excessively harsh sanctions, direct the appeal to be heard by a second AIB.
+After considering the severity of the current and prior violations, the AIB may determine whether a more severe sanction is appropriate.

+The AIB must submit a written report on the decision within ten (10) calendar days of its decision to the provost/designee, absent unusual circumstances, who will forward the decision to the involved parties.

+The student may appeal any new sanction to the provost/designee under the appeal guidelines.
+The provost/designee may direct the appeal to be heard by a second AIB.

+Sanctions

-- E. Sanctions: The following sanctions may be agreed upon by the student and faculty member/ administrator through Informal Resolution or Documented Agreement.
+The following sanctions may be agreed upon by the student and faculty member/administrator through Documented Agreement.
 All grade reductions require the approval of the instructor of record.
-If the work is graded by a committee, a grade reduction requires the approval of the majority of the committee. - a.
-Single Grade Reduction: Reduction of grade or failure on project, examination, quiz, or other academic exercise on which the student is alleged to have cheated. - b.
-Course Grade Reduction: Reduction of course grade or failure in the course.
-If the violation involves a project spanning multiple courses (such as a dissertation or multiple semester internship), the grade reduction may apply to all courses involved. - c.
-Constructive or Educational Task: A task which requires the student to examine his/her dishonest behavior and which may benefit the student, campus, or community. - d.
-Other: Sanctions deemed appropriate and tailored to a specific violation as determined by the faculty member/administrator.
-Any reasonable sanction or combination of sanctions for a given violation may be agreed upon by the student and faculty member/administrator. - 2.
-In addition to the above, the following sanctions may be imposed through formal adjudication.
+If the work is graded by a committee, a grade reduction requires approval of the majority of the committee.

+a) Single Grade Reduction: Reduction of grade or failure on project, examination, quiz, or other academic exercise on which the student is alleged to have cheated.

+- b) Course Grade Reduction: Reduction of course grade or failure in the course.
+If the violation involves a project spanning multiple courses (such as a dissertation or multiple semester internship), the grade reduction may apply to all courses involved. - c) Constructive or Educational Task: A task that requires the student to examine his/her dishonest behavior and that may benefit the student, campus, or community. - d) Other: Sanctions deemed appropriate and tailored to a specific violation as determined by the faculty member/administrator.
+Any reasonable sanction or combination of sanctions for a given violation may be agreed upon by the student and faculty member/administrator.

+In addition to the above, the following sanctions may be imposed through Formal Adjudication and/or AIB